Analysis of biomolecules by mass spectrometry

 - Desorption technologies.

-1. Methods of analysis: (3 H)
+1. Analytical methods: (3 H)

-- Low resolution analyzers,
+- Low-resolution analyzers,

-- High resolution analyzers.
+- High-resolution analyzers.

 1. Tandem mass spectrometry: (3 H)